Kepai39/CatherineDaigle_CloudNative_41175118_Assignment2/README.md

   ## How to deploy into Kubernetes:
   kubectl apply -f aps-all-in-one.yaml

+ Note that this project uses the all-in-one.yaml to deploy all services at once.
+In VS code I have all the services opened and saved within an overarching folder for ease of use.

   # Table of Microservice Repositories
 | Service | Repository Link |